It was great to listen to David Rock last week at CIPD conference. He talked about “Learning through the lens of cognitive neuroscience”.

 All this explains why Coaching is so effective – currently, it is the best known learning intervention to get those “aha” moments and personal discoveries which can change behaviour.
 The downside of coaching might be availability and cost, so it could be difficult to scale if needed.

-However, interactive workshops with questions generating insights and team coaching can have a similar effect.
+However, interactive workshops with questions creating insights and team coaching can have a similar effect.
 They could be run virtually or face to face – David proved that a virtual event could be as powerful – if not more powerful – than a traditional one, provided we get the AGES factors right.
-In fact, the truly interactive virtual workshops keep the benefits of generating insights while inviting more people to benefit from the wonderful power of learning.
+In fact, the truly interactive virtual workshops keep the benefits of creating insights while inviting more people to benefit from the wonderful power of learning.